What is campaign tagging?

 - Consistency is important.
 Try and agree internally the tags you’ll use as otherwise you’ll have very fragmented reporting.
 This is where the campaign tagger tool is useful (use the dropdown filters at the top of columns as in the image below to see what tags have been previously used in your firm, or see what the auto-complete comes up with as you start typing a tag name).

 Wondering how to tag something specific?
-Have other questions about analytics generally for your firm or have we left something out?
+Have other questions about analytics generally or want to know how other professional services firms are approaching website analytics?

 Want to see our recommended dashboard for your own professional services firm using sample data from your website?